-- Nearly half of LGBTQ workers in the U.S. have not revealed their sexual orientation or gender identity at work, largely due to the fear of social exclusion.
+- Half of the LGBTQ workers in the U.S. have not revealed their sexual orientation or gender identity at work, largely due to the fear of social exclusion.

-- Avoid using non-inclusive language and surprised or shocked reactions when an employee comes out as LGBTQ.
+- Avoid using non-inclusive language and surprised reactions when an employee comes out as LGBTQ.

-- Create an inclusive environment by publicizing your LGBTQ policies, hosting anti-discrimination workshops, celebrating events such as LGBT Pride Month, and creating a workplace LGBTQ network or support group.
+- Create an inclusive environment by publicizing your LGBTQ policies, hosting anti-discrimination workshops, celebrating events such as LGBTQ Pride Month, and creating a workplace LGBTQ network or support group.

-According to Alasdair James Scott, a senior consultant at worldwide diversity and inclusion training consultancy PDT Global, coming out is a constant cost-benefit analysis for LGBTQ employees that requires weighing various risks.
+According to Alasdair James Scott, senior consultant at worldwide diversity and inclusion training consultancy PDT Global, coming out is a constant cost-benefit analysis for LGBTQ employees.